heig-vd-dai-course/heig-vd-dai-course/11.02-introduction-to-part-3-network-programming-with-http/01-course-material/PRESENTATION.md

 <!-- _class: lead -->

-This part will be the last one of the course.
+This part will be the last one of the teaching unit.
 This is the last step to close the loop (from code to production).

 ## Sources